alexpdp7/raspberry-pi-headless-provision/README.md

 After this, you can boot the Raspberry Pi.
 The Raspberry Pi connects to the wireless network and you can ssh in.

+Raspberry Pi OS has support to do this configuration headlessly too.
+Because Raspberry Pi OS images already have all the necessary packages preinstalled, alterations required to the image are simpler.

+This procedure is interesting because in theory you could customize any cloud image in this way, and the resulting images are less Raspberry Pi-specific.
+(You can also adapt this procedure to other hardware, even standard x86 computers.)
+However, there are not many Linux distributions which provide cloud images *and* the necessary Raspberry Pi hardware support.
+Additionally, those Linux distributions might provide images more suitable for Raspberries (e.g. with the right hardware support preinstalled).

+So there might be better ways to achieve these objectives.
+However, you might like:

+* Using Debian upstream instead of the tuned Raspberry Pi OS
+* Without using the *unofficial* Raspberry Pi Debian images
+* Having a procedure that can be adapted to other devices, which uses less Raspberry Pi customization
+* Learning about cloud images and provisioning

 ## TODO